maryamvaz/radiology-bone-segmentation-anomaly-detection/README.md

 ## Step (2): Building a fully-annotated image segmentation dataset
 <p align="justify">
 There is a plenty of software tool sets that are facilitating the construction of fully-annotated image segmentation dataset(s).
-We are focusing on the following toolset, examining their quality attributes to see which one(s) provide better functionalities with relative ease and speed:
+We are focusing on the following toolset, examining their quality attributes to see which one(s) provide better functionalities with relative ease and speed.

 <strong>[1]</strong> [PixelAnnotationTool](https://github.com/abreheret/PixelAnnotationTool).